RedisLabs/redislabs-docs/content/rs/release-notes/rs-7-2-releases/rs-7-2-tba.md

 {{<embed-md "r7.2-known-limitations.md">}}

-#### New UI preview license limitations

-The preview of the new Cluster Manager UI (admin console) has the following limitations for the updated license structure:

-- Only shows the total shards limit (combined RAM and flash shards) and does not display separate RAM and flash shards limits.

-- Does not return informative errors when loading an invalid license.

 #### Pub/sub channel ACL limitations

 In Redis Enterprise Software version 6.4.2, you could use `&channel` syntax in Redis ACL rules to allow access to specific pub/sub channels even when default pub/sub permissions were permissive (`&allchannels` or `&*`), allowing all channels by default.
 However, `&allchannels &channel` is not valid syntax.